 Florida has long been a premier retirement destination.
 For decades, the phrase “moving to Florida” was almost synonymous for “retiring.”
 While Americans now have many excellent options for post-career relocation – in both the US and abroad – the Sunshine State remains a popular place to spend one’s retirement.

-Here are six things to know if you are considering a move to Florida when you turn in your office key.
+Here are five things to know if you are considering a move to Florida when you turn in your office key.

 1. The Villages.
 This iconic development in central Florida is the world’s largest 55-plus active living community.
 It is currently home to 124,000 people – and growing.
 The Villages consistently ranks among the fastest-growing areas in the US.